rnimisha/react_todo/README.md

 # TODO App

-A todo list web appication that uses local storage to prevent loss of data on site refres.
+A todo list web appication that uses local storage to persist data.